Ryan Reynolds Built the Most Carefully Constructed Nice-Guy Brand in Hollywood. Here's Where It Started Cracking

 Is Ryan Reynolds Actually a Nice Guy?

-This is the question that is currently being googled approximately 700 times a month by people who have watched the last eighteen months of events and come away genuinely uncertain.
+This is the question that is currently being searched approximately 900 times a month by people who have watched the last eighteen months of events and come away genuinely uncertain.
 It is a reasonable question.
 Here is a reasonable answer.

 He might be.
 There is no definitive proof of the contrary.
 People who have met him in real life describe him as charming, present, and funny without the camera on.
 His charity work is real.
 His relationship with Rob McElhenney on the Wrexham documentary reads as genuine warmth.
 The anxiety he disclosed is real — he has described it as debilitating in ways that ring true.